 The Bryman Schools were founded in 1960 by Mrs. Esther Bryman as the Los Angeles Colleges of Medical and Dental Assistants.
 The San Jose Campus opened in 1970.
 National Education Corporation acquired the Bryman Schools in 1975 and in 1983 the school name was changed to National Education Center® - Bryman Campus.
-In 1989, this school opened its doors as a branch facility of the San Jose Campus.
+In 1989, this school opened its doors as a branch facility of the San Jose Campus, which moved to Hayward California in September 2001.
 Corinthian Schools, Inc acquired the school in September 1995.
 The school name was changed to Bryman College on June 30, 1996.
+The school moved to its present location in July 2001.